 As fall temperatures begin to drop, your lobelia will start flowering less, but may still produce blooms until temperatures are regularly below 50 degrees Fahrenheit at night.
 At this point, you can pull the plants and discard them, or add them to your compost pile.

-Does lobelia come back each year?
+Do lobelia flowers come back every year?

 Does lobelia attract butterflies?